-Data Integration is one of the biggest challenges for the Life Sciences industry in its journey to leverage AI/ML.
-Data gets stuck in proprietary, vendor-specific formats and interfaces.
+Data Integration is one of the biggest challenges for the life sciences industry in its journey to leverage AI/ML.
+Data gets stuck in proprietary, vendor-proprietary and -specific formats and interfaces.
 Data silos are connected via rigid, one-off point-to-point and unsustainable connections.
-As the number of disparate systems increases exponentially - thanks to equipment obsoletion, new instrument models, evolving data standards, acquisitions, and a host of other factors - internal maintenance of this spider web of connections quickly exceeds any Life Sciences org’s internal IT capabilities.
+As the number of disparate systems increases exponentially - thanks to equipment obsoletion, new instrument models, evolving data standards, acquisitions, and a host of other factors - internal maintenance of this spider web of connections quickly exceeds any life sciences org’s internal IT capabilities.

-Here, we’ll introduce our definition of a proper integration with an R&D data system, in particular with a piece of lab instrument or instrument software.
-We’ll also explain why our audacious approach - building and maintaining an expanding library of agents, connectors, and apps - might unify ALL pharma and biotech data silos, something that no other company can match.
+Here, we’ll introduce our definition of a true integration with an R&D data system, in particular with a piece of lab instrument or instrument software.
+We’ll also explain why our audacious approach - building and maintaining an expanding library of agents, connectors, and apps - can unify ALL pharma and biotech data silos, something that is the foundation for accelerating drug discovery and R&D.

 Systems diverge on: